sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

                     * all of her Victrola records were very precisely detailed
                     * she immacualte penmanship
         * Conceived a graphical software maze game in 3-D.
-            * Never finished it (and barely started it) but I'm sure it would have been better than Doom
+            * Never finished it (and barely started it) but I'm sure it would have been better than Doom if I kept at it
     * Intellivision video game console
         * Video games basically killed my budding career in programming
+            * sucked up a lot of free time
     * I took some special course in electronics offered by my junior high school
         * there were only 3 of us enrolled
         * learned a little bout digital electronics and boolean math